Reductive quotients of klt singularities: Introduction

 \subsection{Techniques used and outline of the paper}

-We finish the introduction by explaining some of the techniques involved in the proof of Theorem~\ref{introtm:reductive-quot}.
+We finish this introduction by explaining some of the techniques involved in the proof of Theorem~\ref{introtm:reductive-quot}.
 First of all, to treat the quotient by $G$ we will quotient first by the derived subgroup of its identity component.
 Thus, we will reduce to the cases of semisimple groups, torus actions, and finite groups.
 In Section~\ref{sec:torus+finite}, we will prove the main theorem for the case of torus actions having a klt fixed point, and in full generality for finite groups.
 This part of the article will rely on the theory of proper polyhedral divisors~\cite{AH06} and Ambro's canonical bundle formula~\cite{Amb04, FG12}.
 In Section~\ref{sec:etale}, we will prove that being a klt type variety is an \'etale property.
 Using this statement and Luna's \'etale slice theorem~\cite{Lun73}, we may reduce to the situation as appearing locally around a fixed point.
 In Lemma~\ref{le:factorial-semisimple-quotient}, we will give a criterion for the factoriality of the quotient of a factorial variety by a semisimple group.
 This lemma will allow us to deal with the semisimple part of the quotient.
 However, a klt type singularity may not be factorial.
-In order to fix this, we will lift the action of $G$ to the iteration of Cox rings of the singularity~\cite{BM21}.
-The lifting to the iteration of Cox rings is explained in Section~\ref{sec:iteration}.
+In order to fix this, we lift the action of $G$ to the iteration of Cox rings of the singularity~\cite{BM21}, as explained in Section~\ref{sec:iteration}.
 The final step in the iteration will be a factorial variety.
 This allows us to finish the proof of the results stated in Sections~\ref{subsect:mainresults1} and \ref{subsect:mainresults2} above in Section~\ref{subsect:proof_of_main_results}.
-The proofs of the results stated in Sections~\ref{subsect:symplectic}, \ref{subsect:goodmoduli}, \ref{subsect:MDSs}, and \ref{subsect:Collapsing} above are given in Section~\ref{sect:applicationsproof}.
-Finally, we discuss some examples and questions for further research in Section~\ref{sect:examplesanddirections}.
+The proofs of the applications stated in Sections~\ref{subsect:symplectic}, \ref{subsect:goodmoduli}, \ref{subsect:MDSs}, and \ref{subsect:Collapsing} above are given in Section~\ref{sect:applicationsproof}.